 The following table describes TLS versions.

-TLS version Feature Supported browser TLSv1.0 TLS 1.0 was defined in RFC 2246 in 1999 as an update to SSL 3.0.
+TLS version Description Supported browser TLSv1.0 TLS 1.0 was defined in RFC 2246 in 1999 as an update to SSL 3.0.
 TLS 1.0 is vulnerable to various attacks, such as BEAST and POODLE attacks.
 TLS 1.0 can no longer protect network connections due to the low encryption performance.
 TLS 1.0 does not comply with Payment Card Industry Data Security Standard (PCI DSS).

 - Chrome 1+